kakrusch/docana-project-luka/README.md

 what parts of the datas set we used and why
  - count post number to pick corpora

 For this project, we used the “webis/tldr-17” dataset from Hugging Face.
 A special feature of this dataset is that it only contains Reddit posts with the abbreviation “tl;dr”.
-This stands for “too long; didn’t read” and has become to be a popular usage for authors from Reddit posts to give a short summary of what their posts’ contents.
+This stands for “too long; didn’t read” and has become a popular tool for authors from Reddit posts to give a short summary of their posts’ contents.
 The dataset consists of 3,848,330 posts across a total of 29651 subreddits.
 Each data point contains the following data fields: author, body, normalizedBody, subreddit, subreddit_id, id, content summary.
 For our work the different subreddits are of particular interest because we want to compare our research question across them.
 Additionally, since we used posts from the four biggest subreddits, it was necessary that for each post its subreddit is specified.

 ## METHODS